Join the fight to end

 Thomas Rosa, Jr. Faces Possible Fourth Trial

-In September of 2023, Suffolk Superior Court Judge Michael Ricciuti vacated the conviction of Thomas Rosa, Jr. (pictured left with his wife, Virginia) who was wrongfully incarcerated for 34 years for a murder that he did not commit.
+In September of 2023, Suffolk Superior Court Judge Michael Ricciuti vacated the conviction of Thomas Rosa, Jr. (pictured with his wife, Virginia) who was wrongfully incarcerated for 34 years for a murder that he did not commit.
 At this time, Mr. Rosa still faces the prospect of a fourth murder trial.
 We hope Mr. Rosa’s story of injustice will help amplify the difficulties -- and resistance -- we face fighting wrongful convictions.

 Official NEIP apparel is here

-Check out our official collection of NEIP merchandise and apparel in our new online store on Bonfire, including t-shirts, hoodies, totes, mugs, and more!
+Check out our official collection of NEIP merchandise and apparel in our online store on Bonfire, including t-shirts, hoodies, totes, mugs, and more!
 Every purchase from our NEIP official merchandise collection helps free innocent people throughout New England who have been wrongfully convicted of a crime they did not commit.

 Members of the NEIP staff at our annual storytelling event, Voices of the Innocent, in 2024.